-No applicant shall be employed in a position where a member of their immediate family would serve in a supervisory position which could directly affect their job performance or job evaluation.
+No applicant shall be employed in a position where a member of their immediate family would serve in a supervisory position or in the supervisory line, which could directly affect their job performance or job evaluation.
+This includes temporary, seasonal and intern positions.
 If employees become related by marriage and create a situation prohibited by this Section, one of the employees may be asked to give up their position.